nim-lang/fusion/src/fusion/matching.rst

   ``StrLit`` will work (prefix ``nnk`` can be omitted)
 - [2] Or any object with ``contains`` and ``[]`` defined (for necessary types)
 - [3] Or any object with ``len`` proc or field
-- [4] Note that sequence must mathc *fully* and it is necessary to have ``.._`` at the end in order to accept sequences of arbitrary length.
+- [4] Note that sequence must match *fully* and it is necessary to have ``.._`` at the end in order to accept sequences of arbitrary length.

 Supported match elements